DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Experiments

-\textbf{Qualitative Comparisons.} Dewarped document results on the AnyPhotoDoc6300 and DocUNet benchmark are shown in Fig.~\ref{fig:vis_compa1} and Figure-only pages.
-In Fig.~\ref{fig:vis_compa1}, we select the five most recent open‑source dewarping models as well as GPT‑4o’s native generation model.
-On figure‑only pages, we additionally compare against publicly released inference results from non‑open‑source methods.
+Dewarped document results on the AnyPhotoDoc6300 and DocUNet benchmark are shown in Fig.~\ref{fig:vis_compa1}.
+In this figure, we select the five most recent open‑source dewarping models as well as GPT‑4o’s native generation model.
+Our prompt fed to GPT-4o is consistently given, i.e., "Please perform dewarping on this document to make it flat and clear.".
+On Fig.~\ref{fig:vis_compa2} and Fig.~\ref{fig:vis_compa3}, we additionally compare against publicly released inference results from non‑open‑source methods.
 Basically, our DvD achieves precise structure preservation in both local and overall document content.
 In contrast, GPT‑4o tends to produce unfaithful results that look visually clean but whose content is often chaotic.
 We argue this is because the image translation paradigm adopted by GPT-4o lacks explicit deformation awareness.